 Potential is for a Strong January before they release revisions next month

 The ADP Payroll report on Private Payroll creation and losses is released the Wednesday prior to the monthly government Employment Situation Report, or jobs report.
-Normally the January Jobs Report comes out with a revision to the prior year's data which means that the ADP report posts its revisions with the release of their February Jobs Report.
+The January Jobs Report came out with a revisions to the prior years data, plural, which means that the ADP report posts its revisions to prior years data with the release of their February Jobs Report.
 We already know that the government numbers are expected to be revised lower from their latest values.
 Will ADP make their revisions this month or next month?
 Either way, we only have the seasonally adjusted ADP data to compute possible month to month and January to January changes.
-The January ADP report can be found here.

 It's the Economy.